ikoniqoz/nitrodocs/content/widgets/index.md

 # Widgets

 Widgets are little chunks of code that are each designed to do a very specific thing.
-You can use them by creating widget "instances" and the and then adding that instance to your template code with PyroCMS tags.
+You can use them by creating widget "instances" and the and then adding that instance to your template code with NitroCMS tags.

-The following widgets come with the default install of PyroCMS:
+The following widgets come with the default install of NitroCMS:

 {{ nav:auto start="widgets" }}